tue-mps/polarsegfusionnet/README.md

 "fusion": "True"
 ```

-And set any one of the following to "True".
-With the following setting, "x2_fusion" architecture will be chosen:
+Moreover, it is important to select the architecture for training.
+With the following setting, "x2_fusion" architecture will be chosen.
+To choose "early_fusion" architecture, simple set "early_fusion": "True" and the remaining to "False" and so on.
 ```bash
    "architecture": {
         "only_camera": "False",